Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Conclusion

 \section{Conclusion}

-In this work, we introduced MMDEW, a novel framework for multipurpose multi-class density estimation that addresses the challenges of object counting in dense, occluded, and heterogeneous environments.
+In this work, we introduce a novel framework for multi-class density estimation, addressing the challenges of object counting in dense, occluded, and heterogeneous environments.
 By leveraging the Twins-SVT vision transformer backbone and a multiscale convolutional decoder, our method effectively captures both global context and fine-grained spatial details.
-The proposed Category Focus Module and regional loss function significantly reduce inter-class interference and improve generalisability across domains.
-Extensive experiments on VisDrone, iSAID, and the biodiversity-focused Hicks dataset demonstrate that MMDEW consistently outperforms existing multi-class counting methods and object detection baselines, achieving up to 64\% MAE reduction.
-Furthermore, our method's adaptability to ecological monitoring tasks highlights its potential for real-world applications beyond traditional urban scenarios.
+The proposed Category Focus Module significantly reduces inter-class interference without the need for the application of secondary tasks at inference time, required in previous methods.
+Extensive experiments on VisDrone, iSAID, and the biodiversity-focused Hicks dataset demonstrate that the method consistently outperforms existing multi-class counting methods and object detection baselines, achieving up to 64\% decrease in MAE.
+Furthermore, our method's applicability to ecological monitoring tasks highlights its potential for real-world applications beyond traditional urban scenarios.
 We hope this work encourages further exploration into scalable, class-aware density estimation methods and fosters cross-domain innovation in automated counting systems.